 Engaging the Disability Community in the Workforce

 Employers can ease the burden on individuals with disabilities and their caregivers – and boost productivity –by implementing programs that support employees in their careers and personal lives.
 However, if employment trends continue, many people with disabilities will never gain access to these benefits.

-According to the U.S. Department of Labor, people with disabilities are dramatically under-employed.
+According to the U.S. Department of Labor, people with disabilities are dramatically under-employed (opens new window).
 Only 20.5 percent are part of the U.S. workforce compared to 68 percent of the general population, and just 33 percent of working Americans surveyed by Voya Financial say their organization employs people with cognitive and/or physical disabilities.8 Needless to say, individuals with disabilities who are engaged in the workforce decrease the financial burden on caregivers.

 Securities and investment advisory services offered through Voya Financial Advisors, Inc. (member SIPC).
 Neither Voya ® nor its affiliated companies or representatives provide tax or legal advice.
 Please consult a tax adviser or attorney before making a tax-related investment/insurance decision.

 1 Source: U.S. Census Bureau.
 “Americans with Disabilities: 2010

 2 Multiple Sources: U.S. Census Bureau, Erickson, W., & Lee, C. Disability Status Report: United States

 3 Pediatrics (opens new window), March 2014, v.
 133, issue 3.